tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_KnowledgeBaseArt.md

 folder: BOADocProcess
 ---

-{% include note.html content="Refer to 'Standards for Knowledge Base Articles in Zendesk' in the BackOfffice Associates Documentation Standards document for more information on writing standards for ZenDesk Knowledge Base articles." %}
+{% include note.html content="Refer to [Knowledge Base General Guidelines][BOADocStandards_KBGenGuidelines] in the BackOffice Associates Documentation Standards document for more information on writing standards for ZenDesk Knowledge Base articles." %}

 1. Support adds a ticket to the DocTeam ToDos Jira Kanban board with [ Support KB ] in the title.